Napane Pemasiri Thera

-On 3 September 2012, he was appointed as the 13th Maha Nayaka of the Ramanna Nikaya succeeding Weweldeniye Medhalankara Thero who died in August 2012.
+On 3 September 2012, he was appointed as the 13th Maha Nayaka of the Ramanna Nikaya succeeding Weweldeniye Medhalankara Thera who died in August 2012.
 On August 16, 2019, Pemasiri and Koṭugoḍa Dhammāvāsa Thera presided over the union of the Amarapura and Rāmañña monastic orders, creating the Amarapura–Rāmañña Nikāya; both monks jointly headed the new order.
-Napane Pemasiri Thero died on 17 November 2020 at the age of 98 while receiving treatment at the Peradeniya Teaching Hospital.
-The funeral ceremony was held at Bandaranaike National school grounds, Kundasale on 22nd November 2020.
+Napane Pemasiri Thera died on 17 November 2020 at the age of 98 while receiving treatment at the Peradeniya Teaching Hospital.
+The funeral ceremony was held at Bandaranaike National school grounds, Kundasale on 22 November 2020.
 The funeral proceedings were held with full state honors.